mui/mui-x/docs/data/charts/styling/styling.md

 #### Ordinal color map

-This configuration takes two properties: `values` and `colors`.
-And will result in a mapping of those values to the colors.
+This configuration takes two properties—`values` and `colors`—and maps those values to their respective colors.

-If a value is not defined, it will fall back to the `unknownColor`.
-Which fall back on the series color if undefined.
+If a value is not defined, it will fall back to the `unknownColor`, and if this is also undefined, then it falls back on the series color.

-This configuration can be used in bar charts to set colors according to string categories.
+This configuration can be used in Bar Charts to set colors according to string categories.

 ```ts
 {